Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Performance Experiments

 \section{Performance Experiments}

 We conducted our performance tests on the Perlmutter supercomputer at National Energy Research Scientific Computing (NERSC) Center.
 Each compute node of Perlmutter has one 64-core AMD EPYC 7763 CPUs and four NVIDIA A100 GPUs.
 On each node, we launched 4 MPI processes (one MPI per GPU) and assigned 16 CPU cores to each MPI process.
-For all the performance studies, we used the sketch size of $2\hat{s}$ for the Gaussian Sketch, while the sketch size of $2\hat{s}^2$ is used for the Count Sketch.
+For all the performance studies with one-stage or two-stage algorithm, we used the sketch size of $2s$ or $2\widehat{s}$ for the Gaussian Sketch, while the sketch size of $2s^2$ or $2\widehat{s}^2$ is used for the Count Sketch, respectively.

 The code was compiled using Cray's compiler wrapper with Cray LibSci version 23.2, CUDA version 11.5 and Cray MPICH version 8.1.
 The GPU-aware MPI was not available on Perlmutter, and hence, all the MPI communications are performed through the CPU.
 We configured Trilinos such that all the local dense and sparse matrix operations are performed using CUBLAS and CuSparse, respectively.